arqex/react-json-table/README.md

 ### Reacting to clicks
 It is always useful binding some callbacks when the user clicks on the table.
 Click callbacks can be added using the props `onClickCell`, `onClickHeader` and `onClickRow`.
-In the next example, we create a component using JsonTable where rows and cells are selected on click, and columns are sorted when the column header is clicked:
+In the next example we create a component using JsonTable where rows and cells are selected on click, and columns are sorted when the column header is clicked:
 ```js
 var SelectTable = React.createClass({
   getInitialState: function(){